personal injury lawyers

 Avoid Social Media Posts About Your Accident And Injuries

-If you must post something about your accident on social media, keep it very basic.
-Do not go into any details about the accident, your injuries, or what you have talked about with your lawyer.
+If you need to post something about your accident on social media, please keep it very basic.
+Please don’t go into any details about the accident, your injuries, or what you have talked about with your lawyer.
 Do not say bad or mean things about the other party or the insurance company.
 The insurance company will monitor your social media from the time you make a claim.
-They are looking for anything that they can use to deny or reduce your claim.
+They are looking for anything they can use to deny or reduce your claim.
 Even the simplest things can get easily twisted.
 Keep it simple, and then don’t discuss it again until your case is over.

 Can I Still Claim Compensation If I Am Partially At Fault For The Accident?

 New Jersey is a comparative negligence law state.
 This means that if you share in the responsibility for an accident, up to a certain percentage, you can still make a claim for compensation.